pelle112112/ExamProjectBI/README.md

 ![Alt text](./Documentation/Graphs/exploration/weightlossDataHistogram.png)

-This we plot into a Pin diagram, which show us the difference between weightloss, compared to how hard the training was
+This we plot into a Pin diagram, which show us the difference between weightloss, compared to the intensity of the training.

 ![Alt text](./Documentation/Graphs/exploration/weightLossDataWeightLostPerIntensity.png)